 - Photo Session.
 There are many wonderfully creative photographers these days, and having sweet pictures of your family is really special.

 - Air Purifying.
 Having clean, good quality air is definitely appreciated, especially if anyone in the home is sensitive to smells.
-Salt lamps offer a nice calm glow and can used as a night light as well.
+Salt lamps offer a nice calm glow and can be used as a night light as well.
 You can read about the benefits here.

 - Water Purifying.
 Bath time is important and none of us want to expose our babies to harsh chemicals that are often found in our water supply.
 These bath water filters work great for removing 99% of the chlorine found in city water.